-The printed parts are in a pale grey colour and will need light cleaning up of the attachment points, mostly underneath.
+The printed parts will need light cleaning up of the attachment points, mostly underneath.
 Assembly should take at the most 1 hour, a lot less with practice.
 You only get 7 parts plus wheels and 2 screws, the F also has 22 side stakes which includes 4 spares, that one will take longer to assemble.

 The bogies are available separately with a plain 2mm pivot hole, the kit ones fit on a 5mm stub. £16 per pair, £30 for 2 pairs, specify gauge on purchase.
 The bogies have a deeper end beam with a slot to allow for Kadee couplings, if you particularly want them without this, I can supply them to order but fitting couplings will be very difficult.
 I will be producing a WD coupling some time next year.

 All types have full planking inside and out with all visible trusses, strapping and tie down rings.
 On the D I had to omit the drop down door stops, they print fine but are far too delicate for handling.
 Please excuse the pictures below as they are of test prints before I finalised the drawings, the production ones have thicker sides and trusses.
 They are also not banana shaped, that's an effect caused by the camera lens.

 All types are £40 each, £70 for any 2, specify gauge on purchase.
 The 16.5mm version has widened bogies to get the wheels in, the 14mm is dead scale and 12, 12.7 and 13,3mm gauges can be built using the 14mm bogies and regauging the wheels.